pndxDcode/praktikCloud/README.md

-		Fetching from github repo using git command actually, the term used in git aint 'fetch' but 'clone' instead. to save the earlier project from the repo, and u can start editing your earlier version of it and start publishing it
+		Fetching from github repo using git command actually, the term used in git aint 'fetch' but 'clone' instead. to save the earlier project from the repo, and u can start editing your earlier version of it and start publishing by using `git push origin master`